 Firstly, always keep in mind our organisation’s mission.
 We all work together to achieve specific outcomes.
 Your behaviour should contribute to our goals, whether financial, organisational, or social purpose related.

 Stealing from the company or other people is illegal.
 If you are caught, you will face repercussions depending on the severity of your actions.
-For example, if you steal office supplies, you may receive a reprimand or demotion (at a minimum), while if you steal money or data (e.g., engaging in fraud or embezzlement), you will get fired and face legal consequences.
+For example, suppose you steal office supplies.
+In that case, you may receive a reprimand or demotion (at a minimum), while if you steal money or data (e.g., engaging in fraud or embezzlement), you will get fired and face legal consequences.
 The decision is at HR’s discretion on a case-by-case basis.

 Conflict of interest

 Conflict of interest may occur whenever your interest in a particular subject leads you to actions, activities or relationships that undermine our company.
 This includes situations like using your position’s authority for your gain or exploiting company resources to support a personal money-making business.
-Even when you seemingly act to the company’s advantage, you may be disadvantaged.
-For example, if an employee uses dubious methods to get competitor intelligence and raise their sales record, their action will have a positive impact on the company’s revenue, but it will put us at legal risk and promote unhealthy business practices.
+You may be disadvantaged even when you seemingly act to the company’s advantage.
+For example, suppose an employee uses dubious methods to get competitor intelligence and raise their sales record.
+In that case, their action will positively impact the company’s revenue, but it will put us at legal risk and promote unhealthy business practices.

-If it turns out you have created a conflict of interest for yourself, you will be terminated.
+You will be terminated if you have created a conflict of interest for yourself.
 If the conflict of interest was involuntary (e.g., buying stocks from a company without knowing they are a competitor), we will take action to rectify the situation.
 If you repeat the offence, you may be terminated.